ChrisCummins/msc-thesis/docs/SkelCL.md

 ## Features

+* Reduces OpenCL boilerplate, resulting in lower SLOC programs.
 * 6 data-parallel Algorithmic Skeletons for multi-GPU execution.
 * Object-orientated design with classes for Map, Reduce, Scan, Zip, MapOverlap, and AllPairs Skeletons.
-* Supports one or two dimensional datasets using container classes for Vectors and Maps.
+* Supports one and two dimensional datasets using Vector and Matrix container classes.
-* Container classes provide automatic communication between host and device memory.
+* Lazy (i.e. copy on read) communication between host and device memory is performed automatically.
 * Skeleton classes are instantiated with kernel functions represented as strings.
-* Reduces OpenCL boilerplate, resulting in lower SLOC programs.

 ## Authors